kstenerud/concise-encoding/cbe-specification.md

 Encoding
 --------

 A CBE document is byte-oriented.
 All objects are composed of a type field and a possible payload that will always end on an 8-bit boundary.
+Variable length types always begin with length fields, and all types always end deteriministically with no lookahead required (A CBE document does not require a length envelope for decoding).

+The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy wherever possible on little endian systems.

 #### Type Field